rbgedinburgh/bioinformatics/source/cutadapt.rst

 .. note:: Remember we are following the Hyb_baits_pipeline from the paper `Nicholls et al. 2015 <https://www.frontiersin.org/articles/10.3389/fpls.2015.00710/full>`_, with scripts available on github: `<https://github.com/ckidner/Targeted_enrichment>`_.

-.. dropdown:: You can see the content of the script here:
+.. dropdown:: You can see the content of the script more_tidying.sh here:
+    :title: bg-info text-white

     .. code-block:: bash